canvas-medical/documentation/collections/_api/communication.md

         description: >-
           An occurrence of information being transmitted; e.g. a message that was sent to a responsible provider<br><br>
           [https://hl7.org/fhir/R4/communication.html](https://hl7.org/fhir/R4/communication.html)<br><br>
           The Communication resource maps to messages in Canvas.
-Click [here](https://canvas-medical.zendesk.com/hc/en-us/articles/1500001593221-Patient-Message-Inbox-) to learn more.
+Click [here](https://canvas-medical.zendesk.com/hc/en-us/articles/1500001593221-Patient-Message-Inbox-) to learn more.<br><br>
+          **Additional HTML formatting**<br> With the release of Advanced Letter Templates, Messages are now saved in the database in HTML format.
+Customers using the Communication endpoint for their own patient applications will need to take this into account either by embedding the html directly using a library like Interweave or extracting the text. **Messages sent before this update (10/26/2022 @ 17:00 PST) will remain in plain text format.**<br><br>
         attributes:
           - name: id
             type: string